-This program may be scheduled for groups of any age and requires at least 2 weeks of advance notification limited to center staff and volunteer availability.
-Participants in this program must be able to tolerate walking distances of at least 1 mile on sandy substrate in the climate typically represented in the time of year you book your program.
-Participants should be advised they will get wet up to the knees, they may wear old shoes or no shoes for the program and it is recommended they bring a towel and hat.
-The length of this program is 3 hours.
+This program may be scheduled for groups of any age and requires at least two weeks of advance notification due to limited center staff and volunteer availability.
+Participants in this program must be able to tolerate walking distances of at least one mile on sandy substrate in the climate typical to when the program is booked.
+Participants should be advised they will get wet up to the knees.
+They may wear old shoes or no shoes for the program, and it is recommended they bring a towel and hat.
+The length of this program is three hours.

 May’s Prairie is a large open grassy prairie that lies lower in elevation than most of the Chinsegut Wildlife Environmental Area property.
-Resulting from its elevation and thick peat layer the prairie is often filled with water creating a great habitat for frogs, crayfish, aquatic invertebrates, turtles and many more animals.
-During this program participants will have the opportunity to use dip nets and catch aquatic animals for identification.
+Due to its low elevation and thick peat layer, the prairie is often filled with water, which creates a great habitat for frogs, crayfish, aquatic invertebrates, turtles and many more animals.
+During this program participants will have the opportunity to use dip nets and to catch aquatic animals for identification.
 This program introduces participants to the importance of wetlands and good water quality to the Chinsegut food chain.

 - Review terms:

-- Amphibian- animals with aquatic gill-breathing larvae, frogs, toads, salamanders, newts
+- Amphibian: animals with aquatic gill-breathing larvae such as frogs, toads, salamanders and newts

-- Reptile- snakes, lizards, crocodiles, turtles, and tortoises.
-Animals with dry scaly skin that typically lay soft-shelled eggs on land
+- Reptile: Animals with dry scaly skin that typically lay soft-shelled eggs on land, such as snakes, lizards, crocodiles, turtles and tortoises.

 - Review the life cycles of frogs and dragonflies